School Transport Management

 Travel Impacts

 Travel to school represents 10-15% of peak period motor vehicle trips in typical North American communities, although a smaller portion of total mileage since these trips tend to be shorter than other trip categories.
-There are currently few detailed studies of the effectiveness of School Transport Management programs, but anecdotal evidence indicates that total reductions in automobile trips of 10-20% or more are possible at a particular school, and much greater reductions are possible when schools are sited and designed for good accessibility.
+Various studies indicate that School Transport Management Programs increase walking and cycling trips and reduce automobile trips.
+One study found that pedestrian and cycling facility improvements are associated with an 18% relative increase in walking and bicycling (McDonald, et al. 2014).
+Program impacts are cumulative, over the course of five years typically increase walking and bicycling mode share from 18% to 30%.
 Neighborhood schools often have 70% or more students walk or cycle, while at urban fringe schools the majority of students arrive by car.

 Table 1 Travel Impact Summary